dylanfisher/forest/README.md

 - [ ] better page versioning, page history navigation, restore content blocks with page version

 Blocks
+- [ ] move block description from a database column to a method on the model?
 - [ ] is it possible to add the ability to create blocks within nested forms?
 - [ ] minimum and maximum blocks per layout

 Media Gallery
+- [ ] in media gallery modal, add ability to search for images by image name
 - [ ] add ability to specify image format, perhaps with a just-in-time file processing like this example http://www.ryanalynporter.com/2012/06/07/resizing-thumbnails-on-demand-with-paperclip-and-rails/
 - [ ] when uploading video via drag and drop, the preview icon doesn't update properly after upload completes
 - [ ] add direct to S3 file upload for large files like video, that otherwise look like they timeout on heroku